shaybensasson/Rainbow-Poem/README.md

 ```

 # Revert
 Go back to an earlier commit, by creating a brand new commit.
+This is useful if other people have already pulled your commit.
+For more info, see [Creates a new commit undoing the change](https://youtu.be/FdZecVxzJbk?t=1143)

 Two options:
 1. Revert last commit